supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 ## Exercise 1: Set a conditional access policy to block a user from accessing Office 365

+In this exercise, you will learn to create a conditional access policy in Microsoft Entra ID which allows you to tailor access control measures to meet specific security requirements.

 ### Task 1: Confirm that the user has access to Office 365

 1. Launch a new **InPrivate** browser window.